 While the strength of the US Dollar is a major factor in the price of steel, the strength of our own Rand also plays a big role.
 A weaker currency will impact even the most robust industry.

 Other factors such as market maturity, production costs and global political and economic factors all play their part in the dance to determine the price of steel.
-For more comprehensive information take a look at this article.

 If you need some sound advice from a professional or trustworthy source, we’d love to assist.
 Feel free to call us on 011 747 5700